Victoria-3-Modding-Co-op/Community-Mod-Framework/docs/SITUATIONS.md

 # Usage
 ## Setting up a new situation
+There are three types of situations: two-sided, one-sided, and no-sided.
+They are broadly the same, and it is possible to change between the formats dynamically.

-All situations have two main sides, plus a third "neutral" side, that are set up at the start (Though there are effects to change them).
+All situations can have two main sides, plus a third "neutral" side.
+These can be set up at the start or later through effects, and there are futher effects to modify sides.
-Each side has a name, description and a leader country.
+The main sides each have a name, description and a leader country.

 - The whole situation itself is identified by its id
 - The id can be any localization key
 - The framework guarantees that situations with the same id are always the same anywhere they are used
 - This means as long as the same ids are used, the situation is the same everywhere and manipulation in one context is reflected in another

-To set up a new situation, there are two possible effects:
+To set up a new situation, there are two possible effects, either with the main sides specified or not:
 * [create_com_situation_journal_entry](SITUATIONS_SCRIPT_DOCS.md#effect-create_com_situation_journal_entry) adds a journal entry to the country and also creates a new situation for that journal entry.
+* [create_com_situation_journal_entry_no_sides](SITUATIONS_SCRIPT_DOCS.md#effect-create_com_situation_journal_entry_no_sides) adds a journal entry to the country and also creates a new situation for that journal entry, without the main sides.
 * [create_com_situation](SITUATIONS_SCRIPT_DOCS.md#effect-create_com_situation) just creates and sets up the situation.
+It is meant to be used in the `immediate` block of a journal entry.
+* [create_com_situation_no_sides](SITUATIONS_SCRIPT_DOCS.md#effect-create_com_situation_no_sides) just creates and sets up the situation, without the main sides.
 It is meant to be used in the `immediate` block of a journal entry.

 > **NOTE** If a situation already exists,
 > both effects work the same as [create_ongoing_com_situation_journal_entry](SITUATIONS_SCRIPT_DOCS.md#effect-create_ongoing_com_situation_journal_entry) and [add_ongoing_com_situation](SITUATIONS_SCRIPT_DOCS.md#effect-add_ongoing_com_situation)!